erturklab/delivr_cfos/README.md

 7. (If required, download the intermediate results and move them to into `/data/`)
 8. Run `python __main__.py` in the terminal

-Expected installation time: ca 1h for local python install, ca 10 min if using the docker
+Expected installation time: ca 1h for local python install, ca 10 min if using the docker.

 ### Config.json parameters
 - `raw_location` : Location of the raw image files of the brain as individual tiffs